-We work with pediatric pulmonary and neurology doctors to diagnose and treat obstructive sleep apnea -- which can cause your child to stop breathing for short periods of time during sleep.
+We collaborate with pediatric pulmonary and neurology doctors to diagnose and treat sleep disorders like obstructive sleep apnea -- which can cause your child to stop breathing for short periods of time during sleep.

 Hearing Loss Specialists

-If your child has hearing loss, we work with pediatric auditory specialists and ENT surgeons to diagnose the cause and find an appropriate treatment.
-This can include surgery to manage chronic ear infections, provide hearing devices such as cochlear implants, perform ear reconstruction, or place ear prostheses.
-It may also include speech therapy to address any speech delays.
+If your child has hearing loss, we work with pediatric audiology specialists and ENT surgeons to diagnose the cause and find an appropriate treatment.
+Treatments can include surgeries to manage chronic ear infections, place hearing devices such as cochlear implants, perform ear reconstruction, or place ear prostheses.
+Speech therapy can also address any speech delays.

 Head and Neck Tumor Specialists

-While they can be scary, most are benign lumps.
-Our ENT experts work with the pediatric tumor board to coordinate your child’s care.
-We work with medical and radiation oncologists to obtain biopsies for diagnosis and provide treatment when cancer is present.
+While they can be scary, most head and neck tumors are benign.
+Our ENT experts work with pediatric tumor experts to coordinate your child’s care.
+We coordinate care with medical and radiation oncologists to obtain biopsies for diagnosis and provide treatment if cancer is present.

 Pediatric Voice Care Specialists

 Our ENT team includes voice therapists who help children with hoarseness, vocal cord dysfunction, vocal cord lesions, or vocal cord paralysis.